Skip to main content

 • Every third weekend as the inpatient oncology pharmacist

-• Two weeks of evening shifts as the inpatient oncology pharmacist
+• Three weeks of evening shifts as the inpatient oncology pharmacist

-• Three weeks of day shifts in the Cancer Center Pharmacy (Monday-Friday as three separate one-week blocks)
+• Two weeks of day shifts in the Cancer Center Pharmacy

 • Coverage of one major (Thanksgiving and day after Thanksgiving or Christmas Eve and Christmas Day) and two minor holidays (Labor Day, New Year’s Day, MLK Day, or Memorial Day) as the inpatient oncology pharmacist